ADHD Resources at U.T. Austin

 Sanger Learning Center

 The Sanger Learning Center is the primary resource on campus for questions related to the learning process.
-Learning specialists are available Monday - Friday from 11 a.m. - 5 p.m. to speak with you privately about your learning needs and the most effective ways for you to study for UT courses.
+Learning specialists are available to speak with you privately about your learning needs and the most effective ways for you to study for UT courses.
 Appointments can be made online or by calling 512-471-3614, and our main office is located on the third floor of Jester in JES A332A.

-If you are concerned that you might have an undiagnosed learning disability or attention deficit disorder, meeting with a learning specialist is recommended and may help you decide whether or not to pursue full diagnostic testing in the community.
+If you are concerned that you might have an undiagnosed attention deficit disorder, a learning specialist may be able to help you examine the variables currently impacting your attention and support you in deciding whether or not to pursue full diagnostic testing in the community.
 Please note: Sanger does not offer testing, however, The Office of Services for Students with Disabilities can refer you to a clinician in the Austin, San Antonio, Dallas, or Houston who does.

 The Sanger Learning Center offers the following services to assist you:

 - Tutoring.
 Drop-in or private appointment tutoring for nearly 100 undergraduate courses as well as graduate writing assistance.

 - Peer Academic Coaching.
 Trained undergraduates available to meet weekly with any student wanting peer input on how to study effectively for UT classes.

 - Classes and Workshops.
 Brief classes and workshops on study-related topics such as Algebra/Trig/Calculus Refresher Courses, Study Smarter Not Harder, and Time Management and Procrastination.

 - Main office is on the third floor of Jester in JES A332A.
 Open Monday - Friday, 9 a.m. - 5 p.m.
 For additional information, call 512-471-3614 or consult their website at: www.utexas.edu/ugs/slc/